The First $100,000 is the Hardest – the Miracle of Compound Interest

 It’s nice to know how compound interest works in simple terms but I also want to take a look at it in action.
 When we talk about stocks, we’re not necessarily talking interest and we’re also not necessarily talking about consistency.

 Here, we’re talking about rate of return which can vary any given year but has generally been in the 6%-10% range depending on your time frame.
-There are years when the stock market is down and years where it’s up.
+There are years when the stock market is down like right now and years where it’s up.
 However, the overall long term trend is up which makes the below work.

 This return includes price appreciation from stocks as well as dividends paid out by certain companies.